As slowdown bites, China's Wen pledges policy tweaks

 In the comments published on Tuesday but made during a recent trip to China's central province of Hunan, Wen said that big projects and ongoing construction sites will receive continuous funding.

-But he hinted the government is not ready to carry out another massive fiscal stimulus program.
+But he hinted the government is not ready to carry out another massive fiscal stimulus programme.

 "Expanding domestic demand has two sides.
 The focus is on consumption, although investment is also covered," Wen said.